What Is Geofencing And How Does It Work?….Location Based Software

 MGM Grand

-MGM Grand is casino and hospitality company that uses geofencing to track those who downloaded their app and to measure engagement and visitors to their locations.
+MGM Grand is a casino and hospitality company that uses geofencing to track those who downloaded their app and to measure engagement and visitors to their locations.
 They have especially used it in the sports betting world.
-In certain regions around te country, you are only allowed to do sports betting in particular casinos, not at your home or outside of the casino.
-So some people must download the MGM Grand app, and the app must be triggered from your smart phone device noting that you are inside the vicinity.
+In certain regions around the country, you are only allowed to do sports betting in particular casinos, not at your home or outside of the casino.
+So, some people must download the MGM Grand app, and the app must be triggered from your smartphone device, noting that you are inside the vicinity.
 If you are not, the mobile app will not allow for any sports betting.

 Costs & Pricing Of Geofencing